thomaswp/thomaswp.github.io/content/_index.md

     content:
       items:
         - title: Hi, I'm Thomas
-          text: I work to reimagine the way that people learn to program.
-What if learning to program meant...
+          text: "I build educational innovations that **reimagine the way that people learn to program**, so they can:"
           feature_icon: chevron-double-right
           features:
-            - Expressing ourselves,
+            - Express themselves
-            - Connecting with our interests, and
+            - Connect with their interests
-            - Acting on our values?
+            - Act on their values
           # Upload image to `assets/media/` and reference the filename here
-          image: build-website.png
+          image: cta/thomas.jpg
+    design:
+      # Section background color (CSS class)
+      css_class: "bg-gray-100 dark:bg-gray-900"
+  - block: markdown
+    id: teaching
+    content:
+      title: Curricular Innovations
+      text: I design curricula and tools that make learning programming and AI engaging and authentic.
+  - block: cta-image-paragraph
+    content:
+      items:
         - title: Making Games
           text: My "Bounce!" curriculum covers all the basics of programming by making a popular casual game.
           feature_icon: play